Under the Oaks Award Ceremony

 Shelley Coverman Memorial Award

-The Shelley Coverman Memorial Award honors an undergraduate or a graduate student who distinguishes themselves in empirical social science research in women’s studies.
+The Shelley Coverman Memorial Award honors a graduating undergraduate or graduate student who distinguishes themselves in empirical social science research in women’s studies.
 This award requires a nomination from a faculty member.

 Sylvia Dreyfus Memorial Award